 If you just want to empty the contents of a text file without deleting the file itself, you can use a command similar to this:

 20. Find if there are files containing a particular text

 There are multiple ways to search and find in Linux command line.
 But in the case when you just want to see if there are files that contain a particular text, you can use this command:

 I highly advise mastering find command though.

-I’ll conclude this article with one more obvious and yet very important ‘trick’, using help with a command or a command line tool.
+I’ll conclude this article with one more obvious and yet essential ‘trick’, using help with a command or a command line tool.

-Almost all command and command line tool come with a help page that shows how to use the command.
-Often using help will tell you the basic usage of the tool/command.
+Almost all command and command line tools come with a help page that shows how to use the command.
+Often using help will tell you the primary usage of the tool/command.

 Just use it in this fashion: